-The Ohio-class ballistic-missile submarine USS Wyoming (SSBN 742) departs Naval Submarine Base Kings Bay, Ga. for routine operations.
+The ballistic-missile submarine USS West Virginia (SSBN 736) pulls into Naval Submarine Base Kings Bay after conducting routine operations

 (U.S. Navy photo by Mass Communication Specialist 1st Class James Kimber)